Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

 We also performed cross-dataset testing for the pneumonia and normal classes.
 We chose the ChestX-ray14 database\cite{chex14} as the source of test pneumonia X-rays.
-We utilized 1295 pneumonia images, corresponding to patients over 18 years old.
+Like CheXPert, it is a large dataset, containing 108,948 frontal X-rays, which can display various diseases.
+The images were mined from the PCS system in the National Institutes of Health Clinical Center, Bethesda, United States of America.
+They correspond to studies between 1992 and 2015 (prior to the COVID-19 pandemic).
+The ChestX-ray14 dataset authors\cite{chex14} labeled their database with natural language processing, according to radiological reports (with an estimated accuracy over 90\%).
+Data is presented in the png format.
+We utilized 1295 pneumonia images, corresponding to 941 patients, who are over 18 years old.
 They present a mean age of 48 years, with standard deviation of 15.5 years, and are 58.7\% male.
-The images were gathered from the National Institutes of Health Clinical Center, Bethesda, United States of America.
-Normal test images were extracted from a database assembled in Montgomery County, Maryland, USA (80 images), and Shenzhen, China (336 images)\cite{ChineseDataset1}.
-The healthy patients have a mean age of 36.1 years (and standard deviation of 12.3 years) and are 61.9\% male.
-The images in this database were manually labeled by radiologists, while the ChestX-ray14 dataset authors\cite{chex14} labeled their database with natural language processing, according to radiological reports (with an estimated accuracy over 90\%).
-For this reason, we preferred to extract the normal images from the Montgomery and Shenzhen database, and not from ChestX-ray14.